KatelynKWong/Food.com-Recipe-Analysis/README.md

     Conducting a hypothesis test under these two hypotheses will directly allow me to answer the question of whether fattier foods are more highly rated on average because rejecting the null will allow me to conclude that there is evidence that fattier foods are more highly rated on average while failing to reject the null will allow me to conclude that there is not enough evidence that fattier foods are more highly rated on average.

 Simulation:
-- I used a test statistic of **difference in group means between fattier foods and less fattier foods**.
+- I used a test statistic of **difference in group medians between fattier foods and less fattier foods**.
 Because the alternative hypothesis is claiming that fattier foods are more highly rated, there is a direction in the hypothesis, which is why I refrained from using absolute difference.
-Also, since average rating is a numerical type of data, I decided to use group means rather than TVD.
+Also, since average rating is a numerical type of data, I decided to use group medians rather than TVD.
 - For the simulation, I used a *permutation test* because I am comparing whether the two fat distributions samples are from the same distribution.
 - I used a significance level of 0.05 as this is a standard significance level that is usually used for hypothesis testing.
+- My observed test statistic was 0.010

 Results and conclusion:
 - I calculated a p-value of 0.0, which led me to reject the null hypothesis and conclude that there is significant statistical evidence that the average rating for fattier foods based on `total_fat` is higher than the average rating for less fatty foods.